jasonzacmusic/test-christmas/replit.md

-# Nathaniel School of Music - Halloween Specials
+# Nathaniel School of Music - Christmas Workshops

 ## Overview
-This single-page promotional website showcases Nathaniel School of Music's Halloween music specials, including live sessions, Patreon content, and YouTube videos.
-Designed with a cinematic Halloween aesthetic, it features dark, elegant visuals, minimal scrolling, smooth transitions, and a responsive, marketing-focused layout.
-The project aims to attract users to Halloween-themed music content and drive registrations for special events.
+This single-page promotional website showcases Nathaniel School of Music's Christmas music workshops.
+Designed with a festive Christmas aesthetic featuring dark theme with red, green, and gold accents, it includes smooth animations, snowflakes, twinkling stars, and festive effects.
+The project aims to attract users to Christmas-themed music workshops and drive registrations for the special event.

 ## User Preferences
 Preferred communication style: Simple, everyday language.